Want Famly for £1? Book a demo now to claim your summer offer

 • Plenty of space to move around

 How to do it: Have the children help you clear out plenty of space, then explain to them that they should dance freely while the music is playing.
 The trick is, they must stop when the music stops and stay completely still until it starts again.
-Any child who giggles or moves must sit out for a round.
-Choose a different genre each time and encourage the children to change their dancing style to match the music.
+Encourage the children to change their dancing style to match the music.

 Source: Kid Activities